waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 ```
 You should get a Capybara error: cannot find field "tags".

-* :exclamation: Amend the new link form to accept an input with the name 'tags'.
+* :white_check_mark: Amend the new link form to accept an input with the name 'tags'.

 Moving on...